Podcasts like Citation Needed

 Email ****@relay.fm

-Apple Rating 4.8/5Facebook 394Twitter 10.3KInstagram 1.2K Avg Length 9 min Why they are Similar Ungeniused is like Citation Needed because both podcasts revolve around exploring interesting yet unconventional topics sourced from Wikipedia, adopting a humorous and entertaining approach.
+Apple Rating 4.8/5Facebook 394Twitter 10.3KInstagram 1.2K Avg Length 9 min Format Bite size Why they are Similar Ungeniused is like Citation Needed because both podcasts revolve around exploring interesting yet unconventional topics sourced from Wikipedia, adopting a humorous and entertaining approach.
 Both shows engage listeners by delving into peculiar historical events and scientific oddities, offering a blend of education and entertainment through witty commentary and captivating storytelling.

 Get Email Contact